archivesspace/tech-docs/src/content/blog/introducing-new-tech-docs.md

 ---
 title: Introducing the New Tech Docs Site
+description: New site!
-description: We've launched a completely redesigned technical documentation site built with Astro and Starlight.
+excerpt: We've launched a completely redesigned technical documentation site built with Astro and Starlight.
 Learn about what's new, what's changed, and how to find what you need faster.
 pubDate: 2026-03-01
 authors:
   - The ArchivesSpace Team